 - There are several private insurance companies offering various types of Medicare Advantage and Medigap plans throughout the state.

-- Overall, monthly premium costs have slightly increased for 2021 Medicare Advantage plans in Delaware.
+- Overall, monthly premium costs have decreased for 2022 Medicare Advantage plans in Delaware.

 - There are also several Medigap plan options if you live in Delaware and are looking for additional coverage.